google/framework-for-osdu/osdu-r2/README.md

 The OSDU R2 is cloud-agnostic &mdash; it provides common implementations that can be deployed and orchestrated on any cloud provider platform.

+The high-level design of the OSDU R2 Prototype is available in the [Open Group Community Wiki].

 ## Terms and definitions

 The following table defines the terms or clarifies the meaning of the words in this document.